 A week or two before Black Friday, Reuven uses his weekly email to announce that he’ll be having a sale again this year.
 Here’s how it looks:

 Thursday: Tell people to be ready for Friday’s sale.

 Sunday afternoon: Announce that the sale is continuing.

 Monday afternoon: Remind everyone that the sale ends tomorrow.

-Last year, this strategy -- along with offering a discount code for every product in his store -- netted Reuven $20k in Cyber Weekend sales.
-"Beyond Podia and credit card/PayPal fees, I didn't have many other expenses, so this was pretty great," he says.
+In 2019, this strategy — along with offering a discount code for every product in his store — netted Reuven $20k in Cyber Weekend sales.
+“Beyond Podia and credit card/PayPal fees, I didn’t have many other expenses, so this was pretty great,” he says.

 If you want to send Cyber Weekend campaigns like Reuven and Ryan, it’s easy to schedule emails ahead of time with Podia’s email marketing tool.

 First, navigate to the Email page by clicking on “Email” in the navigation.
 Click “Create,” then select “New broadcast”.

 Set your email subject line and who you want to receive your email.